Tea Estates Malawi: A Visitor's Guide to Thyolo, Mulanje & Conforzi

 One of five rooms at The Thyolo House, set within the original estate buildings.

-The Thyolo House is a five-room boutique hotel and Italian restaurant on the Conforzi estate.
+The Thyolo House is a five-room boutique hotel and Italian restaurant on a historic property that was once part of the Conforzi Tea Estate.
 Flavia Conforzi, the owner, is a third-generation Italian-Malawian, a working artist and a warm host — the hotel feels more like a private home where you happen to be welcome than a corporate lodge.
 The restaurant runs Italian fusion: handmade pasta, wood-fired pork chops, seasonal vegetables from the garden, and a short but thoughtful wine list.
-There's a pool tucked behind the main house, an art studio where Flavia hosts occasional workshops, and several walking trails leading into the tea fields and indigenous forest.
-You can see our boutique rooms and book directly through the site or by WhatsApp.
+There's a pool tucked behind the main house, an art studio where Flavia hosts occasional workshops, and several quiet paths through the gardens and toward the indigenous forest.
+You can see the boutique rooms and book directly through the site or by WhatsApp.

 Swimming pool at The Thyolo House with garden views

-A quiet pool set among the gardens — one of the unexpected pleasures of staying on the estate.
+A quiet pool set among the gardens — one of the unexpected pleasures of staying at The Thyolo House.

 Best Time to Visit and How to Get There